kar1l/frame/README.md

 		end
 		return nil, nil
 	end)
+	if ok then
-	if ok and res and res ~= "" then displayName = res
+		if res and res ~= "" then
+			displayName = res
 		end
+	end

-	if not displayName or displayName == "" then ok, res = pcall(function()
+	-- Method 3: UserService (most reliable for display names) if not displayName or displayName == "" then ok, res = pcall(function()
 			local UserService = game:GetService("UserService")